pjanowski/shrike/README.md

 ## Need Support?
-When you have any feature requests or technical questions or find any bugs, please don't hesitate to contact the Azure ML Data Science Team.
+When you have any feature requests or technical questions or find any bugs, please don't hesitate to file issues.

 - If you are Microsoft employees, please refer to the [support page](https://aka.ms/aml/support) for details;